Subcarrier: Telemetry and foldback

 Many stations use subcarriers for internal purposes, such as getting telemetry back from a remote transmitter, often located in a difficult-to-access area at the top of a mountain.
-A station's engineer can carry a decoder around with him and know anything that's wrong, as long as the station is on the air and he is within range.
+A station's engineer can carry a decoder around with them and know anything that is wrong, as long as the station is on the air and they are within range.
 This is the essence of a wireless transmitter/studio link.

 On wireless studio/transmitter links (STLs), not only are the broadcast station's subcarriers transmitted, but other remote control commands as well.

 Interruptible foldback, such as for remote broadcasting, is also possible over subcarriers, though its role is limited.

 MCPC satellites

 Analog satellite television and terrestrial analog microwave relay communications rely on subcarriers transmitted with the video carrier on a satellite transponder or microwave channel for the audio channels of a video feed.
 There are usually at frequencies of 5.8, 6.2, or 6.8 MHz (the video carrier usually resides below 5 MHz on a satellite transponder or microwave relay).
 Extra subcarriers are sometimes transmitted at around 7 or 8 MHz for extra audio (such as radio stations) or low-to-medium-speed data.
 This is referred to as multiple channel per carrier (MCPC).

 This is now mostly superseded by digital TV (usually DVB-S, DVB-S2 or another MPEG-2-based system), where audio and video data are packaged together (multiplexed) in a single MPEG transport stream.